ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-passthrough.rst

 	- Pixhawk 2.1
 	- PixRacer
 	- Pixhack
-	- (Linux Boards and APM2.6 are not supported at this time)
+	- (Linux Boards have not been tested and APM2.6 is not supported)

 * A Taranis X9D, X9D Plus or X9E